loader image

 Placer gold discovered on Willie Jack Creek.

-Government geologists conducted a reconnaissance geological mapping and prospecting program in the Atsutla mountain range and discovered abundant mineralized quartz veining with a single sample assaying 2.06 g/t Au and 72 g/t Ag.
+Government geologists conducted a reconnaissance geological mapping and prospecting program in the Atsutla mountain range and discovered abundant mineralized quartz veining with malachite staining with a single sample assaying 2.06 g/t Au and 72 g/t Ag.

-Quebec Cartier Mining Company conducted a large regional scale (1800 sq km) stream sediment sampling program that discovered anomalous Cu draining the present-day Willie Jack property.
+In 1969 Quebec Cartier Mining Company conducted a large, regional-scale (1800 sq km) stream sediment sampling program that discovered anomalous Cu draining the present-day Atsutla West part of the property.
 The stream sediment samples were only analyzed for base metals (no gold).
+In 1971, El Paso Mining conducted geological mapping and prospecting, following up on Quebec Cartier’s work, and identified widespread Cu mineralization hosted both in narrow quartz veins and fractured wall rock (granodiorite and monzonite).
+No rock grab samples were sent for geochemical analysis.

 1979